 If you’re in a hurry, you can use these tips to make quick vegan monkey bread:

-- Use this recipe, but rise the dough in a fraction of the time in the microwave.
-I love these tips from Erren on her caramel monkey bread recipe where she recommends using your microwave’s defrost setting to raise the dough quickly.
-To do this, heat cup of water in the microwave until hot and steaming (to add moisture), then turn the power setting down to 10%, then heat the dough for 3 minutes.
-Let the dough rest in the microwave for 3 minutes and then repeat this process one more time.
-Your dough should be full risen at this point.
-Amazing!
+- Use this recipe, but raise the dough in a fraction of the time in the microwave.
+I love these tips from Erren on her caramel monkey bread recipe to use your microwave’s defrost setting to raise dough quickly.
+To do this, heat a cup of water in the microwave until hot and steaming (to add moisture), turn the power setting to 10%, then heat the dough for 3 minutes.
+Let the dough rest in the microwave for 3 minutes.
+Repeat this process one more time.
+Your dough should be fully risen.

 If you love vegan cinnamon recipes, be sure to check out my Vegan Cinnamon Bread.
 It’s the best!

 Vegan Monkey Bread

 - 4 ½ teaspoons active dry yeast (2 packets)